The genus Candida contains a range of clinically important yeast-like fungi including the important human pathogen Candida albicans .

 C. dubliniensis was first identified and described in 1995.
 It is particularly associated with oral candidosis in HIV-infected individuals.
 Prior to this date, C. dubliniensis isolates were misidentified as C. albicans due to their ability to produce germ tubes and chlamydospores, traits previously used for the definitive identification of C. albicans .

 Published Genome Data

-The Wellcome Trust Sanger Institute Pathogen Genomics group sequenced the genome of Candida dubliniensis in collaboration with Dr. Derek Sullivan, Dr. Gary Moran and Prof. David Coleman of the School of Dental Science, Trinity College, Dublin and Prof. Neil Gow of the Department of Molecular and Cell Biology, University of Aberdeen.
+The Wellcome Sanger Institute Pathogen Genomics group sequenced the genome of Candida dubliniensis in collaboration with Dr. Derek Sullivan, Dr. Gary Moran and Prof. David Coleman of the School of Dental Science, Trinity College, Dublin and Prof. Neil Gow of the Department of Molecular and Cell Biology, University of Aberdeen.

 The genome currently consists of 8 chromosomal contigs larger than 100kb containing 262288 reads with a total length of 14.6 Mb.
 These contigs represent the majority of a haploid assembly.
 Work is continuing to finalise the assembly and resolve the ribosomal gene repeats.